Skip to Content

 “Jeepers Creepers” is a 2001 horror film written and directed by Victor Salva.
 The film is based on real events, which occurred in Michigan in the summer of 1990.
 DePue was a serial killer, and the main antagonist is an ominous demon that seeks to replace damaged human organs with those of its victims.

-READ ALSO: How Much For a Freightliner Truck?
+READ ALSO: How Much Revenue Does a Food Truck Generate?

 The Creeper has a fascinating history and the movie makes the history of the creature interesting.
 The Aztecs considered the Creeper to be the serpent god Quetzelcoatl, and they portrayed the Creeper eating the heart of a human during rituals.
 The Cherokee also referred to the Creeper as Uktena, and they performed a ritual to appease him.